Lean On

-"Lean On" is a song recorded by American electronic dance music group Major Lazer and French DJ and record producer DJ Snake featuring vocals from Danish singer MØ.
+"Lean On" is a song by American electronic dance music group Major Lazer and French DJ and record producer DJ Snake featuring Danish singer MØ.
 It was released on March 2, 2015, as the lead single from Major Lazer's third studio album, Peace Is the Mission (2015).
-It was written by MØ, Diplo, William Grigahcine, Martin Bresso and Jr Blender, and produced by Major Lazer and DJ Snake.
+It was written by MØ, Diplo, DJ Snake, Tchami, and Jr Blender, and produced by Major Lazer and DJ Snake.
 It is an EDM, electronic and moombahton song.

 "Lean On" was a critical and commercial success, peaking at number four on the US Billboard Hot 100 and number two on the UK Singles Chart.
 It reached number one in several other countries including Argentina, Australia, Denmark, Finland, Ireland, the Netherlands, New Zealand, Mexico, and Switzerland; as well as the top 10 in Austria, Belgium, Canada, Colombia, France, Israel, Italy, Norway, Poland, Spain, and Sweden.
-In November 2015, "Lean On" was named by Spotify as the most streamed song of all time, and has over 1 billion streams globally as of June 2017; however, it was later overtaken by Drake's "One Dance" (2016).
+In November 2015, "Lean On" was named by Spotify as the most streamed song of all time, and has over 1 billion streams globally as of June 2017; however, in 2016, it was later overtaken by Drake's "One Dance" (which was overtaken again by Ed Sheeran's Shape of You that was overtaken by The Weeknd's Blinding Lights.).

 The accompanying music video for "Lean On" was filmed in ND Studios, Karjat, Kaul Heritage City, in Vasai in Maharashtra, India and in the Golden Hall at Stockholm City Hall.
-The video premiered on March 23, 2015, and has over 3.27 billion views on YouTube as of October 2022.
+The video premiered on March 22, 2015, and has over 3.8 billion views on YouTube as of September 2025.
 According to IFPI, "Lean On" was the fifth best-selling song of 2015 worldwide, and one of the best-selling singles of all time, with global sales of 13.1 million.

-Background
+Background and composition

 Regarding the creative process behind "Lean On", producer Diplo of Major Lazer said, "We wrote this song with MØ very early from an instrumental Jr Blender created in some sessions in Trinidad.
 It was a strong hook.
 Very big to me but the production was lacking an attitude we needed.
 A year later I remixed the song at a completely different tempo and asked DJ Snake for a signature post chorus.
 After he did his thing, me, MØ and Blender rewrote the song at the new tempo in Las Vegas and made something very unique that became our album's lead-off single.
 We're super proud of this song."
 Diplo offered a slower reggae arrangement of the song to Rihanna, who rejected it.
 He also offered said arrangement of the song to Nicki Minaj, who turned it down as well.
-Diplo called this turn of events "a blessing in disguise".
-MØ sounds better than anybody was going to sound on that record."
+Diplo called this turn of events "a blessing in disguise," and that "MØ sounds better than anybody was going to sound on that record."